 MLS CUP PLAYOFFS: FORMAT

-WHO QUALIFIES: Ten teams, the top five in points from each conference at the end of the regular season, qualify for the 2014 MLS Cup Playoffs.
+Twelve teams, the top six from each conference at the end of the regular season, qualify for the 2015 MLS Cup Playoffs.

 MLS Cup will be a single championship match hosted by the finalist with the most regular season points.
 If the two finalists have the same number of regular season points, the tiebreakers for playoff qualification will be applied to determine the host team.

 If the score is tied after 90 minutes of play, two 15-minute extra time periods will be played in their entirety, followed by kicks from the penalty mark, if necessary.